Maximal towers and ultrafilter bases in computability: Introduction

 Cardinal characteristics measure how far the set-theoretic universe deviates from satisfying the continuum hypothesis.
 They are natural cardinals greater than~$\aleph_0$ and at most~$2^{\aleph_0}$.
 For instance, the \emph{bounding number}~$\frb$ is the least size of a collection of functions $f\colon \NN \to \NN$ such that no single function dominates the entire collection.\footnote{This is less commonly, but perhaps more sensibly, called the \emph{unbounding number}.} Related is the \emph{dominating number}~$\frd$, the least size of a collection of functions $f\colon \NN \to \NN$ such that every function is dominated by some function in the collection.
 Here, for functions $f, g \colon \NN \to \NN$, we say that~$g$ \emph{dominates}~$f$ if $g(n) \ge f(n)$ for sufficiently large~$n$.
 An important program in set theory is to prove less than or equal-relations between characteristics in ZFC, and to separate them in suitable forcing extensions.

 Analogs of cardinal characteristics in computability theory were first studied by Rupprecht~\cite{Rupprecht:thesis,Rupprecht:10} and further investigated by Brendle, Brooke-Taylor, Ng, and Nies~\cite{Brendle.Brooke.ea:14}.
 An article by Greenberg, Kuyper, and Turetsky~\cite{Greenberg.etal:18}, in part based on Rupprecht's work, provides a systematic approach to the two connected settings of set theory and computability, at least for certain types of cardinal characteristics.
 The relevant characteristics are given by binary relations, such as the domination relation~$\le^*$ between functions; their computability-theoretic analogs are ordered by reducibilities that measure relative computability.
-A well understood example of this is how the relation~$\le^*$ gives rise to the bounding number~$\frb(\le^*)$ and the dominating number $\frd(\le^*)$, and their analogs in computability, which are highness and having hyperimmune degree.
+A well-understood example of this is how the relation~$\le^*$ gives rise to the bounding number~$\frb(\le^*)$ and the dominating number $\frd(\le^*)$, and their analogs in computability, which are highness and having hyperimmune degree.
 A~general reference in set theory is the survey paper by Blass~\cite{Blass:10}.
-The recent brief survey by Soukup~\cite{Soukup:18} contains a diagram displaying the ZFC inequalities between the most important characteristics in this setting, along with $\frb(\le^*)$ and $\frd(\le^*)$.
+The brief survey by Soukup~\cite{Soukup:18} contains a diagram displaying the ZFC inequalities between the most important characteristics in this setting, along with $\frb(\le^*)$ and $\frd(\le^*)$.

-In this paper, we consider cardinal characteristics that do not fit into the framework of Rupprecht, and Greenberg et al.~\cite{Greenberg.etal:18}.
+In this paper, we consider cardinal characteristics that do not fit into the framework of Rupprecht, and Greenberg, Kuyper and Turetsky~\cite{Greenberg.etal:18}.
 In particular, we initiate the study of the computa\-bility-theoretic analogs of the ultrafilter, tower, and independence numbers.
 These characteristics are defined in the setting of subsets of~$\omega$ up to almost inclusion~$\sub^*$; we give definitions below.